-Lasers can have a cauterizing (sealing) effect.
-They may be used to seal:
+Lasers can have a cauterizing, or sealing, effect and may be used to seal:

-- lymph vessels, to reduce swelling and limit spread of tumor cells
+- lymph vessels to reduce swelling and limit the spread of tumor cells

-According to the National Cancer Institute (NCI), lasers may be useful in treating the very early stages of cancers such as:
+Lasers may be useful in treating the very early stages of some cancers, including:

 - cervical cancer